7 Reasons we live in a gated community or condominium in Costa Rica

 2. Lower Construction Cost

-Living in a condominium or gated community is a lot safer than in a regular neighborhood.
+Some expats prefer living in a condominium or gated community over a regular neighborhood for more safety.
 It’s perfect if you want to travel a lot.
 That’s because there is 24/7 security at the entrance gate and throughout the community and many have walls surrounding the community.
 This security is paid for by all residents.
 The obligation of payment can only be made easy by legally constituted bylaws, which is not possible in a regular neighborhood.

 Most communities have many amenities that are expensive to have in a custom home.
 This can be a swimming pool(s), tennis court, gym, walking trails, guest parking, and many others.